[The article was largely written before the win against the Los Angeles Lakers this past Tuesday.]

 Instead of going through an identical analysis that would net the same grades (if Monty's lucky, although I bet the comments would be different), we'll attempt to gauge Monty's effectiveness in a broader light.
 Before we get started, here are the four factors of both the offense and defense (courtesy of stats.NBA.com) from last year and through the first 60 games of this season below.
 As you'll quickly surmise, it's some disheartening stuff if you keep in mind our coach is supposed to be a defensive difference maker.

 |2013-14||51.2% (24th)||15.1% (17th)||26.3% (20th)||.336 (30th)|

-According to the eye-test, Monty is highly in favor of attacking the paint through penetration, at the expense of both ball movement and the three point shot, regardless of whether the opponent is defensively set or not.
-No doubt attempts close to the basket are ideal shots, but there are times, when from even that close, it isn't optimal.
-The numbers below support the notion that our somewhat 1-dimensional offense is making things far too easy on defenses (and, later in the article, making certain lineup rotations akin to doomsday devices):
+According to the eye-test, Monty is highly in favor of attacking the paint through penetration, at the expense of both ball movement and the three-point shot, regardless of whether the opponent is defensively set or not.
+No doubt attempts close to the basket are ideal, but there are times, when from even that close, it isn't optimal.
+The numbers below support the notion that our somewhat one-dimensional offense is making things far too easy on defenses (and, later in the article, making certain lineup rotations akin to doomsday devices):

 Back in 2010-11, the NBA witnessed the Heatles play for the first time.
 Although they performed well enough to finish with one of the best regular season W-L records, not utilizing their pieces and floor spacing in the best manner led to inefficiencies which caused them to come up short in the NBA Finals against Dallas.